-To be exact, despite the indifference most people carry towards health insurance, it is at a time of a medical emergency that your alarm bells go off and you realize its worth.
+Despite the indifference most people carry towards health insurance, it is at the time of a medical emergency that your alarm bells go off and you realize its worth.
 You curse yourself for not having bought a policy already.
-You have our deepest sympathies.
-Because now, for the policy you will look to buy, you need to account your pre-existing disease aka the said medical emergency and thus pay more premium.
+Well, you have our deepest sympathies.
+Because now, for the policy you plan to buy, you need to account your pre-existing disease aka the said medical emergency and thus pay more premium.

-What is a top-up plan in health insurance?
+What is a Top-Up Plan in Health Insurance?

+Let's just say, a top-up plan is like a spare health policy that comes to help when you’ve exhausted your existing policy.
 While your regular policy will take care of your medical expenses until your declared coverage limit, once your sum assured is exhausted this top-up plan comes to the rescue.
 It covers the balance pending cost incurred reached by the threshold of the regular base policy .

-So, even if it's not compulsory to have a health insurance to buy a top-up, it is pointless to take a top-up plan unless you have a health cover that equals at least the threshold limit of the top-up plan.
+So, even if it's not compulsory to have a health insurance to buy a top-up, it is pointless to take a top-up plan unless you have a health cover that equals at least the deductible/threshold limit of the top-up plan.

 Weighing your disadvantages

-- Top-up plans may usually have high deductibles.
+Top-up plans usually have high deductibles.

-- Check as to how many people you can cover under your top-up.
+Check as to how many people you can cover under your top-up.
 Some plans may not allow you to cover your parents and you may just be heading for disappointment!

-- Similarly, if you were to use a family floater and two members drew up bills of Rs.
+Similarly, if you were to use a family floater and two members drew up bills of Rs.
 3 and Rs.
 3.5 lakhs separately, the top-up cannot be used.

 Choosing the right plan

 As you go higher up on the deductible, your top-up plan gets cheaper.
 But the idea behind a top-up plan is to bridge the gap between your base policy and the cost you incurred.
-So don’t look to duplicate your base policy by choosing your plan based on exclusions or policy features that may already be covered originally in the base plan itself.
+So, don’t look to duplicate your base policy by choosing your plan based on exclusions or policy features that may already be covered originally in the base plan itself.
 The idea is just to enhance your sum assured coverage at a reasonable cost.

 But what you should check, however, is

-- deductible limit for single illness
+Deductible limit for a single illness

-- waiting period for pre-existing diseases
+Waiting period for pre-existing diseases

-- pre- and post-hospitalization expenses
+Coverage for pre- and post-hospitalization expenses